junglesta/junglestar/src/content/intro/you-need-seriuos-help.md

 ---
 title: Running on beliefs?
-You need serious help.
+Let's start measuring instead.
+It helps.
 subtitle: Junglestar is a small, flexible web agency.
 tagline: Sustainable web design to help you and the planet.
 image: